Frequently Asked Questions

 - Once you have the shims in position, enlist a friend to help with this next step.

-With the door closed, have one person hold the nut inside the door, and the other person tighten the halfdoor side hinge bolts/screws.
-Do not over-tighten.
+With the door closed, have one person hold the nut inside the door, and the other person snug down the halfdoor side hinge bolts/screws.
+Do not tighten.

-- Open and close the door, it shouldn't snag or hang up, and it should swing freely on the hinge.
+- Open and close the door a few times, it shouldn't snag or hang up, and it should swing freely on the hinge.
 With the weather stripping, it should close snugly and with a little resistance.
 The latch should catch with little dragging on the latch hook in the doorframe or the halfdoor material.
+If it needs another tweak to two just loosen the bolts, but keep them snug and adjust that pre-load as referenced above.
+It may take a time or two.

 - NOTE: we have found that once you have done the above, you may need to make one last tweak after a few days as the doors settle.
 You shouldn't need the shims again.
 Just barely loosen the halfdoor hinge bolts/screws, and slightly lift up on the door to center the latch hook in the door material cutout.
 After that it shouldn't need further adjustment unless -- and until -- it's abused during your offroad adventures (it's a jeep right! ...).